AElfProject/aelf-community/README.md

 Q:Is there any Dapps based on elf chain?

 A:Yes, but currently all the dapps are deployed on aelf testnet, once those Dapps pass the test, they will be online.

+## Address problem

+Q: When I doing trasactions and it needs me to input my address, and I saw it sometimes the address is with "_ AELF" at the end , and some times whitout, what is the difference?

+A: When you are searching or checking your transactions, it will show your address with "_ AELF" at the end, and when you are using it in transaction, you only need to input your address without "_ AELF".